Praia da Adraga is dotted with dark rocks

 Praia da Adraga has grown in popularity thanks to word of mouth and its restaurant

 There’s a good restaurant right on the beach, with sea views.
+It specializes in fish, but lists other options on the menu.

 How to Get to Praia da Adraga